My Beading Journey

 My name is Alexandra Amélia, and I am a mixed woman of Innu/Montagnais and French-Canadian heritage.
 I grew up on Treaty 7 territories, the traditional home of the Blackfoot Confederacy,

 Tsuu T’ina and Stoney Nakoda.
 I did not grow up on Innu traditional Nitassinan lands and therefore, I am not an enrolled member of any Innu community.
 I began to bead to tangibly reconnect and understand the historical wrongdoings of colonization affecting generations of Indigenous and mixed peoples.
+In doing, as life would have it I have been adopted into a Blackfoot community and transferred a Blackfoot name.

 The spiritual value of beads in my life is medicine.
 They are steeped in healing, connection, truth, culture, and tradition.
 I heard Tsuut’ina elder Bruce Starlight once say, “There is a way of seeing both the wood and the trees”.
 Despite being able to see both the wood and the trees, I did not start beading to make a profit.
 I have a small following, and that is how I like it.
 I am many things.
 My blood is from several places and as a mixed woman, with no Indigenous status, I am not here to pretend I have the same status, lived experiences, take space, profit or overrepresent what matters, and how it matters to Indigenous Peoples.
 I want to understand and support Indigenous and mixed kin whilst also reconnecting to my ancestors.
 My reconnection has been multifaceted.
 I do so by visiting, returning to and honouring Innu traditional lands, all land, allying myself, acknowledging my Indigenous and mixed relatives, learning from elders, and decolonizing my mind.
 Beads are a gift, a gift I do not want to exploit and misuse.